samber/invoice-as-a-service/README.md

 # Invoice as a service

-This service generates professional looking PDF invoices, from a simple POST HTTP request with json payload.
+This service *generates professional looking PDF invoices*, from a simple POST HTTP request with json payload.

+## File destinations / storage

+Rendered file can be returned into the HTTP response or exported to:

+- AWS S3 (and any compatible storage destination)
+- FTP server
+- Webhook
+- Zapier

-## Example
+## Demo

 ![Screenshot](/example.png)